-Backlinks have always been an integral part of SEO, but people used to be able to game the system by leaving backlinks in Comments sections on third party blogs or even buying backlinks to their site.
+Backlinks have always been an integral part of SEO, but people used to be able to game the system by leaving backlinks in Comments sections on third-party blogs or even buying backlinks to their sites.
 Google has clamped down heavily on ‘black hat’ backlinking practices in recent years, penalising offending sites by removing them from listings or relegating them to the backend of SERPs.

 - Sharing your blog articles on social media

 - Writing a guest blog for someone who’s well respected within the medical aesthetics/dental industry and who shares a similar audience

 - Adding your website to high-quality online directories

 - Creating an infographic aimed at your patients that includes stats and information people will want to share and link back to

 - Writing a ‘Best of…’ post where you tell your readers about great articles you’ve read from influencers, then send the influencers a heads-up about the article, including a link so that they can share it with their audience